gbgg/appengine-magic/README.md

  * lib - api only

- * server - repl-enabled emulation of the sdk dev server.  **CAVEAT** The appengine-magic server does /not/ behave like th google dev server (invoked via <sdk_home>/bin/dev_appserver.sh).
+ * server - repl-enabled emulation of the sdk dev server.  **CAVEAT** The appengine-magic server does _not_ behave like the google dev server (invoked via &lt;sdk_home&gt;/bin/dev_appserver.sh).
 See below for details.

  * magic - leinigen plugin implementing tasks to build your project,